matescarabino/BaSP-A2022-Etapa-1/README.md

 - Trackgenix is ​​a web system which facilitates the registration of hours worked by each employee in each project and work team.

 - How to open:
-1- Enter the folder "Semana-03"
+1. Download the repository to your computer
+2. Open the folder of the week you want to execute
-2- Run the file "index.html" on your browser
+2. Run the file "index.html" on your browser

 ## Work 📋
 ### Week 00 **Figma**